Quick answer: what PWM sensitivity is, and what actually helps

 There is no clean winner.
 Each technology fails differently.

 OLED.
 OLED has no backlight.
 Each pixel emits its own light, and brightness is usually controlled by pulsing that emission.
 Many OLED phones and TVs use PWM in the 240 to 480 Hz range, low enough to bother sensitive people, especially at reduced brightness.
 The good news is that newer OLED phones increasingly offer high-frequency PWM dimming in the 1,000 to 2,000 Hz range, which is far easier to tolerate.
-NotebookCheck's analysis of DC dimming versus PWM on AMOLED is a good primer on the trade-offs.
+Some also offer DC-like dimming, which adjusts voltage across most of the brightness range and only falls back to pulsing near the bottom, trading a little low-brightness color accuracy for far less flicker.
+NotebookCheck's analysis of DC dimming versus PWM on AMOLED is a good primer on the trade-offs, and CircadianShield's guide to why some OLED displays cause eye strain goes deeper on OLED-specific flicker.

 You do not need lab gear.
 The reliable home method is your phone's slow-motion camera.
 Lower your screen brightness to about 20%, point the phone's slow-motion mode at it, and record.
 Rolling horizontal dark bands mean the light output is flickering, most often PWM dimming.
 A clean, even image means DC dimming or high-frequency PWM.
 Repeat at 50% and 100% brightness to see how the flicker changes with the duty cycle.